Differentially Private Substring and Document Counting with Near-Optimal Error: Counting with Pure Differential Privacy

-\begin{lemma} Given the representation of $\candidates$ output by the algorithm of Lemma~\ref{lem:C_construction_algo} for a database $\setstr$ of $n$ documents from $\Sigma^{[1,\ell]}$, a trie $T_\candidates$ and its heavy path decomposition, noisy counts of the heavy path roots and noisy prefix sums on the heavy paths, can be computed in $O(n^2\ell^4)$ time and space. \end{lemma}
+\begin{lemma} Given the representation of $\candidates$ output by the algorithm from Section~\ref{sec:construct_P_epsilon_DP} for a database $\setstr$ of $n$ documents from $\Sigma^{[1,\ell]}$, a trie $T_\candidates$ and its heavy path decomposition, noisy counts of the heavy path roots and noisy prefix sums on the heavy paths, can be computed in $O(n^2\ell^4)$ time and space. \end{lemma}